WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 Two words as a noun, hyphenate as an adjective.

 OK to use in developer documentation and for a technical audience.
-Avoid using in user documentation; instead use *interface, program, app*, or a contextually relevant and accurate term in user documentation.
+Avoid using in user documentation and for a general audience; instead, use *interface, program, app*, or a contextually relevant and accurate term.

 ## FTP